mmkari/react-star-picker/docs/components/StarPicker.md

 # `<StarPicker />`

-`StarPicker` is the default export:
+`StarPicker` is the default export of the `react-star-picker` module:

 ```jsx
 import React, { useState } from 'react';